Kotlin/kotlin-jupyter/docs/README-STUB.md

 // Specify git ref along with library arguments
 %use krangl@dev(0.10)
 ```
+Note that using descriptor from specific revision is better than using `%useLatestDescriptors`.

 Other options are resolving library descriptor from a local file or from remote URL:
 ```
 // Load library from file